MillenniumMachines/millenniummachines.github.io/docs/milo/assembly_manual/chapters/y_axis_assembly.md

 ---

 !!! warning "BE SAFE, LOCK IT!"
     These machines vibrate an immense amount when in use, and fasteners are bound to back out.
-Don't be afraid to add a little bit of medium-strength (generally, blue) thread-lock to all your screws to avoid this problem.
+Don't be afraid to add a little bit of medium-strength (generally, blue) threadlock to all your screws to avoid this problem.

 !!! warning "Protect your rail carriages"
     Rail carriages should always have a rail or [dummy rail](https://github.com/MillenniumMachines/Milo-v1.5/tree/main//STL%20Files/Tools/Dummy%20Rail.stl) installed in them to avoid damaging them.
 If your rails didn't come with dummy rails, then print the ones we provided for you in the print list.